UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 The original version of the Bourne shell didn't have functions.
 If you wanted to perform an operation more than once, you either had to duplicate the code, or create a new shell script.
 There is a slight penalty for each script called, as another process must be created.
 You also have to know where the script is, if it isn't in the path.

-The C shell has aliases, but these are limited to one line, and parsing arguments is extremely confusing.
-The Bourne shell solved this problem with the concept of functions.
+The shell solved this problem with the concept of functions.
 Here is an example that counts from 1 to 10, incrementing variable A in a function:

 ```
 #!/bin/sh
 inc_A() {
 # Increment A by 1
-        A=\`expr $A + 1\`
+        A=$(expr $A + 1)
 }
 A=1
-while [ $A -le 10 ]
+while [ "$A" -le 10 ]
 do
         echo $A
         inc_A